Have your engine analyzed today.

-BMW’s used to need regular tune-ups.
-Older vehicles have carburetors with tuners on them.
+Vehicles used to need regular tune-ups as older vehicles have carburetors with tuners on them.
 These tuners control the ratio of fuel and oxygen delivered to the engine.
-Modern vehicles use an ECM (Electronic-control-module).
-This computer chip is the brain of your vehicle.
-It performs on the fly regulation with data gathered from all of the sensors in your vehicle.
+Modern vehicles use an ECM (Electronic-control-module) and this computer chip is the brain of your vehicle.
+It performs on the fly regulation with data gathered from all of the sensors in and throughout your vehicle.

-Our technicians diagnose and repair your BMW engine problems.
+Our technicians diagnose and repair your engine problems.

-An ECM lets you know when something is wrong.
-A problem will result in a lit BMW’s check engine light.
+An ECM lets you know when something is wrong and a developing problem will result in a lit check engine light.
 It also sends a code or several codes to be stored and retrieved by professionals.
-Because your BMW is such a finely tuned vehicle, you shouldn’t have BMW repair performed by just any shop.
-We use manufacturer approved equipment.
-Our technicians use these diagnostic machines to read your vehicle’s control computer.
-We measure your current sensor readings against factory recommended specifications.
-If something doesn’t function correctly, we diagnose it.
-Our technicians can repair it on-site with OEM or OEM spec replacement parts.
+Because European and Import vehicles are such a finely tuned machines you shouldn’t have repairs performed by just any shop.
+At Tech Plus Automotive we only use the latest manufacturer approved equipment.
+Our technicians use these diagnostic machines to read your vehicle’s control computer and measure your current sensor readings against factory recommended specifications.
+If something doesn’t function correctly our technicians can repair it on-site with OEM or OEM spec replacement parts.
+We currently service popular European and Import brands including; Acura, BMW, Infiniti, Jaguar, Land Rover, Lexus, Mercedes, Porsche and Volvo.

 Sensory components continuously transmit data to the ECM.
 There are three different control systems in your vehicle.
-These regulate your emissions, fuel system, and ignition.
-A warning is triggered when this data falls outside of BMW’s factory set parameters.
-We will determine if your warning light is in error, or if it signals a greater problem.
+These regulate your emissions, fuel system and ignition.
+A warning is triggered when this data falls outside of your vehicle’s factory set parameters.
+We will determine if your warning light is on due to error or if it signals a greater problem.
 The easiest way to avoid problems is to service your vehicle regularly.
-Unfortunately, car parts cannot be made to last forever.
-Heat and movement wear components.
-If you drive long enough in Scottsdale, you will need to replace them.
+Unfortunately, car parts cannot be made to last forever as heat and movement wear components down over time.
+If you drive long enough in Scottsdale you will need to replace them.

 - The mass airflow sensor regulates how much oxygen your intake system pulls.